 Taking care of customers while looking after the business goals can be a tricky line to draw.
 A CX leader should build programs beginning with the business strategy and determining what is important to long-term success—even if it means rethinking valuable data sources like relationship surveys.

 The more organizations can internally align on goals, the easier it is to drive momentum with stakeholders and take advantage of opportunities as they arise.

 3. Be timely

 In a typical business year, going to the leadership team in May with a recommendation based on January or February data would be reasonable.
-This year, you risk being considered out of touch and irrelevant, and incapable of running an agile, flexible feedback program.
+Now, you risk being considered out of touch and irrelevant, and incapable of running an agile, flexible feedback program.

 When faced with shifting priorities and evolving needs, timely outputs are every bit as important as timely inputs.